krijnsent/crypto_vba/readme.md

 # crypto_vba
 An Excel/VBA project to communicate with various cryptocurrency exchanges APIs.
 Tested on Windows 10 & Excel 365, but should work for Excel 2007+.
+Note: project is on hold - I'm working on other things and don't have the time & energy to jump through all the KYC hoops of exchanges to keep my accounts and test my code.

 # Exchanges:
 Get information from/send information to: